wmjordan/Codist/README.md

 * Extensiblity Tools: https://github.com/madskristensen/ExtensibilityTools
 * CodeMaid: https://github.com/codecadwallader/codemaid

+# License

+_Codist_ comes from the open source community and it goes back to the community.

+_Codist_ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see "https://www.gnu.org/licenses".

 # Bugs and suggestions
 Please [post New Issue](https://github.com/wmjordan/Codist/issues) in the [GitHub project](https://github.com/wmjordan/Codist) if you find any bug or have any suggestion.

 Your vote and feedback on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist) are also welcomed.

+If you want to support the future development of Codist, you can [donate to the author](http://paypal.me/wmzuo).